SmartPracticeschool/SBSPS-Challenge-4624-Sentiment-Analysis-of-COVID-19-tweets---Visualization-Dashboard/README.md

 ### Implementation

-For the implementation of the project , open jupyter notebook , go to to the BIProject directory and open the .ipynb file
+For the implementation of the project , open jupyter notebook , go to to the SmartPracticeschool directory and open the .ipynb file

 ```
 jupyter notebook